LuigiBrosNin/UNI/Master first year/Complex systems and network science/Complex systems and network science.md

 - $objectId$ is tracked by the root of key $objectId$
 ![[Pasted image 20241114144001.png]]

-(this was confusing, i didn't get the examples)
+(this was confusing, but we're basically just mapping in a way that lets us find stuff in log n time lol)

 ## Decentralized Network Formation